DJ D-Nice is throwing the best quarantine party - KESQ

 DJ D-Nice seems determined to make sure we jam our way through this crisis.

-The celebrity DJ/producer/rapper has been spinning records on his Instagram Live for a virtual party that has been attracting thousands of viewers — including some of his famous friends.
+The celebrity DJ/producer/rapper/photographer has been spinning records on his Instagram Live for a virtual party that has been attracting thousands of viewers — including some of his famous friends.

-Stars including supermodel Naomi Campbell, actors Donnie Wahlberg and dozens of other celebs have been hopping on to enjoy the tunes.
+Stars including supermodel Naomi Campbell, actor Donnie Wahlberg, singer Janet Jackson, mogul Oprah Winfrey and dozens of other celebs have been hopping on to enjoy the tunes.

 Thanks to Instagram Live’s split feature, which allows other people to appear on the feed, followers have enjoyed “guest appearances” by the likes of singer John Legend and rappers Common and Big Daddy Kane, among others.